-Overweight and obesity increase the risk of colorectal cancer.
+Being overweight or obese increases the risk of colorectal cancer.

 Whole grains and fiber

-If you consume 400 grams of dairy products per day, you have a 13% lower risk of developing colorectal cancer than if you do not consume any dairy products.
+If you consume 400 grams of dairy products daily, your risk of developing colorectal cancer is 13% lower compared to not consuming any dairy products.
 400 grams of dairy products is approximately equal to two glasses of milk.

 Processed and red meat